vizyon-sa/zfs-tree/README.md

-Tox utility to present ZFS datsets as a tree
+Toy utility to present ZFS datsets as a tree
 ============================================

 Development instructions: